Updated: Jan 26

 What is the current progress of the tests?

 Are there any findings that change the original goals?

-What adjustments should be made to achieve the preliminary targets of the session?
+What adjustments should be made to achieve the initial targets of the session?

 At the End of the Session

 Like any other testing process, a review must be done to understand the impact of the session.
-Here are some basic tips for conducting an effective review:
+Here are some essential tips for conducting an adequate review: